 'Shortsighted' Nationwide closures will hit Northampton's elderly and small businesses hardest, say councillors

-Nationwide has announced it will shut three of its Northampton neighbourhood branches by October 18 this year.
+Nationwide has announced it plans to shut three Northampton neighbourhood branches.

 The building society has pointed to dropping footfall at all three banks as the main reason for the closure, and say they are investing in other branches across the town.